jestjs/jest/website/versioned_docs/version-27.x/Webpack.md

 }
 ```

-And finally, we have to handle the webpack `alias`.
+And finally, we have to handle the Webpack `alias`.
 For that, we can make use of the `moduleNameMapper` option again.

 ```json title="package.json"
 {